seqan/seqan/manual/source/Tutorial/DataStructures/Store/FragmentStore.rst

 The Fragment Store can represent a multiple read alignment, i.e. is an alignment between the contigs and the set of reads, where one read can be aligned at zero, one or multiple positions of a contig.
 In the multiple alignment the contig is represented by one line with gaps (``-``) and the remaining lines are to reads or read segments with gaps aligned to the contig.
-The following figure shows one contig (line at the top) and multiple reads aligned to it arranged as stairs (reads in lower-case align to the reverse strand):
+The following figure shows one contig (the line at the top) and multiple reads aligned to it arranged as stairs (reads in lower-case align to the reverse strand):

 ::